Rafael Francisco Osejo

 Rafael Francisco Osejo was a Nicaraguan educator who governed Costa Rica in March 1823.

 Biography

-Born around 1790, possibly in the indigenous community of Sutiava, in the vicinity of León.
-Do not know the names of their parents, or your mother's maiden name, although some sources mention this as Escamilla.
+He was born around 1790, possibly in the indigenous community of Sutiava, in the vicinity of León.
+The given names of his parents and his mother's maiden name are not known, although some sources mention the latter as Escamilla.

-Indian and African blood was, as he is mentioned as mestizo, mulatto or zambo.
-Not married, but in Carthage had an illegitimate son who died teenager.
+He had some Indian and African ancestry, as he is mentioned as mestizo, mulatto or zambo.
+He was not married, but he had an illegitimate son in Cartago who died as a teenager.

 Education

 He graduated BA in Philosophy at the University of León.
 The House Teaching of St. Thomas, located in San Jose, Costa Rica, in 1829 was awarded the degree of Bachelor of Civil Law.

 Labor educator and academic

-He moved in 1814 to San Jose, Costa Rica, to impart lessons of Philosophy (Humanities) in the House Teaching of St. Thomas, where he was appointed Rector in May of that year, a month after starting his work teaching.
-He played the Recoría until February 1815, but remained in charge of the department of Philosophy.
+He moved in 1814 to San Jose, Costa Rica, to teach Philosophy (Humanities) at Saint Thomas School (Casa de Enseñanza de Santo Tomás), where he was appointed Rector in May of that year, a month after starting to teach there.
+He held that office until February 1815, but remained in charge of the department of Philosophy.

-In 1817 he moved to Carthage, where he taught philosophy lessons.
-His pupils included Maria Oreamuno Francisco Bonilla and Joaquín Bernardo Calvo Rosales.
+In 1817 he moved to Carthage, where he taught philosophy.
+His pupils included Francisco Maria Oreamuno Francisco Bonilla and Joaquín Bernardo Calvo Rosales.

-In July 1824 he was appointed teacher of first letters in the House Education and in 1830 Thomas Professor of Philosophy at that institution.
+In July 1824 he was appointed teacher in primary education at Saint Thomas School and in 1830 Professor of Philosophy at that institution.